renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/core-abilities/metadata.md

 These AI-generated outputs are now considered as part of the PR metadata, and can be used in subsequent commands like `review` and `improve`.
 This effectively enables multi-stage chain-of-thought analysis, without doing any additional API calls which will cost time and money.

-For example, when generating code suggestions for different files, Khulnasoft Merge can inject the AI-generated ["Changes walkthrough"](https://github.com/Khulnasoft/pr-insight/pull/1202#issue-2511546839) file summary in the prompt:
+For example, when generating code suggestions for different files, Pr Merge can inject the AI-generated ["Changes walkthrough"](https://github.com/Khulnasoft/pr-insight/pull/1202#issue-2511546839) file summary in the prompt:

 ```
 ## File: 'src/file1.py'